MDmowski/javaMediaPlayer/README.md

 ![Play and pause img](doc/playPause.png)

-Instructional video
+**Instructional video**

 ![Play and pause gif](doc/playPause_small.gif)

 ### Stop playback

 Use this button to stop playback.
-You can play it from the beginning afterwards by clicking the play button.
+You can start from the beginning afterwards by clicking the play button.
 ![Stop playback img](doc/stop.png)

-Instructional video
+**Instructional video**

 ![Stop playback gif](doc/stop_small.gif)